Sliman4/slimebook/book/contributing.md

 If you want to improve the book, first of all, thank you! 🎉

-To do this, you need a telegram account and to join our [telegram chat](https://t.me/slimepowerchat).
+To do this, you need a discord account and to join our [discord](https://discord.gg/VZn9WU9Kpy).
 There, you can ask questions, suggest changes, and discuss the book with other readers and contributors.
+If you don't have a discord account, you can also join our [telegram chat](https://t.me/slimepowerchat) and contribute there.

 You can contribute in many ways:

 - Reporting a mistake.
 A typo, broken link, outdated information, or even too complex / boring explanation - anything that makes the book less useful and can be improved.
 - Writing a new page.
-If you think that something is missing, you can write a new page and send it in the telegram chat.
+If you think that something is missing, you can write a new page and send it in discord.
 - Editing an existing page.
 If you think that something can be improved, or is outdated, you can edit the page and send it as well.
 - Adding new information.
 If you think that some page is missing important information,